 When getting enough sleep, eating the right things, or drinking the appropriate amount of coffee doesn’t seem to do the trick, there must be something else holding us back from reconnecting with some of that lost energy and motivation.

 Unless you are lifting boxes all day, chronic fatigue rarely has to do with physical activity and movement throughout the week.
+In fact, the most common factor when it comes to low energy is mental exertion.

 For example, if you are dealing with stressful thoughts, your body will be notified and respond accordingly, releasing adrenaline and other hormones in order to prepare for fight or flight.
-These responses require large amounts of energy and over stimulation can often lead to mental and physical fatigue over time.
+These responses require large amounts of energy and overstimulation can often lead to mental and physical fatigue over time.

-As most of this mental activity is unnecessary and repetitive, it would make sense that we could benefit from releasing many of the thought patterns that occupy the mind in order to create space and save energy — this is the power of meditation.
+As most of this mental activity is unnecessary and repetitive, it would make sense that we could benefit from releasing many of the thought patterns that occupy the mind to create space and save energy — this is the power of meditation.

 Effective meditation is the perfect way to refocus and concentrate your energy back into the center of your mind and body where it can be used efficiently.